 Training, qualifications & experience

-I am qualified with a Diploma in Therapeutic Counselling and passed the BACP's formal assessment to qualify on my governing body's accredited register.
+I am qualified with a Diploma in Therapeutic Counselling and I have achieved Accreditation status with the British Association for Counselling & Psychotherapy (BACP).
 Additionally I have trained in couples counselling, and also completed bereavement counselling with the charity CRUSE, passing their Awareness in Bereavement Care qualification with additional Ascentis accreditation.

 I have worked with clients since the spring of 2012, including working with Platform 51 women's agency in Nottingham, covering a range of relationship, life event and abuse issues.
-I also volunteered with the charity ISAS (Incest & Sexual Abuse Survivors) for two years, providing free counselling for sexual abuse survivors.
+I also volunteered with the charity ISAS (Incest & Sexual Abuse Survivors) for two years, providing free counselling for sexual abuse sur* BACP Accreditation status 2016vivors.